 The Company.
 Yahoo!
-Inc., together with its consolidated subsidiaries ("Yahoo!" or the "Company") is a leading global Internet brand and one of the most trafficked Internet destinations worldwide.
-Yahoo! seeks to provide Internet services that are essential and relevant to users and businesses through the provision of online properties (collectively referred to as the "Yahoo!
-Properties") to Internet users and a range of tools and marketing solutions for businesses to market to that community of users.
+Inc. (together with its consolidated subsidiaries, "Yahoo!" or the "Company") is a leading global Internet brand and one of the most trafficked Internet destinations worldwide.
+Yahoo! seeks to provide Internet services that are essential and relevant to users and businesses.
+To users, Yahoo! provides its owned and operated online properties and services (the "Yahoo Properties").
+To businesses, Yahoo! provides a range of tools and marketing solutions designed to enable businesses to reach its community of users through the Yahoo!
+Properties and to also reach the users of its network of third party partners (referred to as "affiliates") who have integrated the Company's search and/or graphical advertising offerings into their websites.